Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Experimental results

-\textbf{Convergence analysis.} Fig.~\ref{fig4:a} compares the convergence behaviors of LHDPPO and representative baselines.
-Overall, our LHDPPO achieves a more stable and superior convergence performance.
-Specifically, several baselines show faster short-term reward gains but then saturate at lower performance levels or suffer from persistent oscillations, indicating difficulty in reliably optimizing the hybrid action mechanism.
-Moreover, the gap between LHDPPO and HDPPO verifies the effectiveness of the LLM-based reward design loop.
-By refining the reward to better capture the cross-reality privacy-utility coupling, LHDPPO is guided toward more stable and higher-quality policies.
-Fig.~\ref{fig4:b} further studies the impact of the learning rate on LHDPPO.
-When the learning rate becomes larger (e.g., $10^{-3}$ or $10^{-2}$), the policy updates become more aggressive, resulting in larger variance and making the training more likely to converge to suboptimal solutions.
-In contrast, an overly small learning rate (e.g., $5\times10^{-5}$) makes parameter updates overly conservative, which slows down convergence and delays performance improvement.
-Specifically, compared with a learning rate of $10^{-3}$, adopting a moderate learning rate of $10^{-4}$ improves the final convergence reward by approximately 61.9\%, motivating the use of a moderate learning rate (i.e., $10^{-4}$) to ensure reliable policy refinement.
-Fig.~\ref{fig4:c} evaluates the influence of the diffusion denoising steps.
-Increasing the denoising steps generally improves early-stage learning efficiency, as higher-step diffusion can generate higher-quality hybrid action samples for policy optimization.
-However, excessively large denoising steps may introduce additional training variance.
-Quantitatively, compared with 7 denoising steps, the default setting of 5 steps improves the final convergence reward by approximately 58.3\%.
-Therefore, an intermediate denoising-step setting achieves the best tradeoff between convergence stability and final reward.
+\textbf{Convergence analysis.} As shown in Figure~\ref{fig4:a}, the proposed LHDPPO achieves a higher and more stable reward than the baselines, whereas several baselines show faster short-term reward gains but then saturate at lower performance levels or suffer from persistent oscillations, indicating difficulty in reliably optimizing the hybrid action mechanism.
+Figure~\ref{fig4:b} shows that the moderate learning rate of $10^{-4}$ improves the final convergence reward by 57.4\% over $10^{-3}$, whereas larger or smaller learning rates cause unstable or slow updates.
+This demonstrates that the use of a moderate learning rate can ensure reliable policy refinement.
+Figure~\ref{fig4:c} evaluates the influence of the number of diffusion denoising steps.
+Compared with 7 denoising steps, the default setting of 5 steps improves the final convergence reward by approximately 37.4\%, demonstrating that an intermediate denoising-step setting better balances convergence stability and final reward.